Skip to main content

 BTECSee our detailed subject and grade requirements

-Access HEWe consider applications from students with the Access to Higher Education Diploma.
+Access HEWe consider applications from students with the Access to Higher Education Diploma in a Physics and Mathematics based discipline.
 The minimum academic requirement is to achieve 60 credits overall, with 45 credits at Level 3, of which 27 credits must be at Distinction and 18 credits at Merit or higher.
 Applications are considered on a case by case basis.

 GCSEMinimum five GCSE passes including English and Maths at grade C or 4.